Blog Archives

 Resident Spotlight: Caroline Jacobs

 You can call Caroline Jacobs one of the originals.
 In 2007, she and her husband put down a deposit before there were any apartments to look at.
-In 2010, they were one of the first couples to move in as soon as the senior living community was open.
-“I looked at several senior living communities […]
+In 2010, they were one of the first couples to move in as soon as The Commons in Lincoln, a Massachusetts senior living community, was open.
+“I looked […]

 Residents Enjoy Gardening In Partnership With The Green City Growers